mtolly/onyx/songs/tool/lost-keys-blame-hoffman-rosetta-stoned/README.md

 Notes:

-  * Without a doubt, the hardest drum chart I've made.
+  * Without a doubt, the hardest (non-Mahavishnu) drum chart I've made.

   * Could not have been done without [this drum clinic footage](https://www.youtube.com/watch?v=Dh3z__10bhg).